bmuenzenmeyer/personal-goals/README.md

 - [ ] Watch one slide deck or listen to one podcast from the content list
 - [ ] Ship PL Node 1.2.0
 - [ ] Tackle [5 issues on my site, including at least one non-Pattern Lab Release blog post](https://github.com/bmuenzenmeyer/bmuenzenmeyer.github.io/issues)
-- [ ] Use Macaw more, or uninstall it
+- [x] Use Macaw more, or uninstall it.
+Uninstalled.

 #### March Codepens